jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

       -     .. code-block:: Java
                 :linenos:
-                :emphasize-lines: 5, 10
+                :emphasize-lines: 4, 9

-                // Java
                 public class SomeClass {
                     public static void main(String[] args) {
-                        // Call the method
+                        // Call the function
-                        int result = someMethod(1, 2);
+                        int result = someFunction(1, 2);
                         System.out.println(result);
                     }

-                    // Declare the Method
+                    // Declare the Function
-                    static int someMethod(int a, int b) {
+                    static int someFunction(int a, int b) {
                         int c = a + b;
                         return c;
                     }
                 }

-* In Java, methods must be explicitly told what their return type is
+* In Java, functions/methods must be explicitly told what their return type is

     * ``int`` in this example, because the value being returned is an ``int``
     * In the case where the method returns no value, the return type is set to ``void``